Tel Arad National park consists of the ruins of a large walled Canaanite city and fortresses dated to the Israelite Kingdom period.

 The Governor’s palace is located on the west side of the city, south of the main street, and near the temples area.

-Its location is marked by a yellow square on the aerial view on the right, and a view from the north side is in the following photo.
+Its location is marked by a yellow square on the aerial view:

 The palace includes a central hall, living quarters, courtyards, chambers and storerooms.